stavxyz/gitmux/README.md

 # gitmux

+### If you've ever thought "I wish this were a separate repo", you've come to the right place.

 The `gitmux.sh` script is provided to help sync changes (**including commit history**) _across_ repositories.

 The script can be used to create brand new [destination] repositories from _any *or* all_ content within a source git repository.
 It can also be used to update repositories previously "forked" by gitmux (or forked in a more traditional manner).